fjvallarino/monomer/tasks.md

     - Maybe some composites could have a typeclass for its constructor, and react differently if provided Eq?
     - Still need to provide method for custom mergeNeeded check
   - Avoid forced resize after merge (if an item needs more space, it should request it)
-  - Avoid rebuilding glyphs if renderArea did not change for label
+  - Avoid rebuilding glyphs if viewport did not change for label
   - Fix dialog not generating RenderOnce
     - The issue was in zstack, where changing visible items should generate a resize request
   - Review composite initialization.
 View creation can be moved to init